Wafer Team

 wafer agent -t trace-analyze --args trace=./profile.ncu-rep "Why is this kernel slow?"

 Point it at an NCU report, NSYS trace, or PyTorch profiler output.
-The agent reads the trace data and tells you where the bottlenecks are—memory bound, compute bound, warp divergence, whatever it finds.
+The agent reads the trace data and tells you where the bottlenecks are: memory bound, compute bound, warp divergence, whatever it finds.

 Your agent can also query traces directly and write its own SQL:

-wafer nvidia perfetto query trace.json \
+wafer tool perfetto query trace.json \

 "SELECT name, dur/1e6 as ms FROM slice WHERE cat='kernel' ORDER BY dur DESC LIMIT 10"